tejashah88/social-piece-of-mind/README.md

 # social-piece-of-mind
 A Chrome/Firefox extension that hides the active status and read receipts from messenger.com to give you a peace of mind.

+## How to use
+Simply go to messenger.com and the extension will work automatically!
+If you want to disable the hiding features at any point in time, follow the instructions below.

+### Chrome/Brave
+Right-click the extension icon and select 'Options', which will take you to the options page.

+### Firefox
+Go to `about:addons`, click on 'Social Piece of Mind', and then click on 'Preferences', which will take you to the options page.

 ## How to install

 ### Chrome/Brave